frederic-perez/AmE-dictionary/data/dictionary.md

 __finger__ _v_
 __finger-licking good__ _idiom_ Very tasty.
 __finger-waggers__
+__fingers crossed__ _idiom_ An expression of hope that something one desires will come to pass or turn out to be true.
+A truncated version of the phrase “keep your fingers crossed.”
 __finicky__ _adj_ :three:hammer:
 __finish one's plate__ See "clean your plate." _Finish your plate!_
 __finitum__ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._